dsobral/ELB/NGS.md

 <br/>

 **TASK**: Let's use Trimmomatic in Galaxy with a paired-end dataset.
 Upload the files paired_end_example_1.fastq.gz and paired_end_example_2.fastq.gz.
-Change their types to 'fastqsanger'.
 In Trimmomatic, select 'Paired-end (two separate input file)'.
 Perform the same operations as before.

 <br/>